scanUCLA/spm12-level1/README.md

 <b>Current issues:</b>
 * Bother with finding subject IDs or just use subject folder names?
-* When to parfor or for
+* When to use parfor or for
 * Still need to properly test on Hoffman2 once the /u/project/sanscn/data permissions issues are sorted out